congenial-acorn/gold-detector/README.md

 Invite the bot using this link https://discord.com/oauth2/authorize?client_id=1415805825364267151&permissions=2048&integration_type=0&scope=bot
 Give the bot permission to see one channel only, it will send messages to the first channel it sees.
 Optionally create a role named exactly "Market Alert" to get pinged.
 You will get pinged a few times a month in groups of 3-4 pings.

+## Usage
+After setting up the bot in your server simply wait for pings.
+A successful gold detection happens around once a month.
+Once you get a message just go to the station in your hauling ship (and your carrier if you have one) and then start buying the gold.
+You can use Inara commodity search to find good gold sell prices nearby.
+Or you can load your carrier to the top and then find good sell prices later.
+You can make hundreds of millions of credits by doing this and this is definitely the best trading you can find outside of special conditions.